CoolStarsCU/PHEW/README.md

 # PHEW (PytHon Equivalent Widths):

 Python tools to calculate the equivalent width, line depth, and full width at half maximum of a line for a given spectrum using  [PySpecKit](https://github.com/pyspeckit/pyspeckit).

-### Information
-Created on July 8, 2015 from a variety of spectral line analysis routines I have written in the past.
 All uncertainties on measurements are estimated via Monte Carlo iterations.

 ### Files
 1. EqW.py - calculates equivalent width (EqW) and estimates uncertainty via Monte Carlo iterations